 Students from outside the UK who would like to spend part of their degree at Nottingham may be able to do so through the International Exchange programme.

 The International Exchange programme is designed for undergraduate students from our partner universities worldwide, including members of the Universitas 21 network, who wish to spend a period of time studying in the UK, earning credits to transfer back to their home university.

 Modules are available across most disciplines and are part of the regular undergraduate curriculum, enabling international exchange students to study alongside UK-based home students.

-International Exchange students are exempt from paying any tuition fees to The University of Nottingham, provided that they have been formally nominated to study at The University of Nottingham by their home university.
+International exchange students are exempt from paying any tuition fees to the University of Nottingham provided there is a current exchange agreement in place between Nottingham and the home university.
+Students must be formally nominated to study at Nottingham by their home university.

 - Department of Architecture and Built Environment